larrybolt/example.java.helloworld/README.rst

 Automation
 ----------
-All these steps have also been automated for you in a (Makefile)[./makefile].
+All these steps have also been automated for you in a [Makefile](makefile) .

 You can simply run `make` in the directory to: